 You are an operations manager for a UK-based insurer.
 You have been approached by one of your underwriters who has been asked by an insurance broker for a coverholder agreement.
-This proposed agreement would incorporate property risks from a number of overseas territories.
+This proposed agreement would incorporate property risks from many overseas territories.
 This proposed agreement raises considerations regarding territories, distribution channels and regulatory issues.